Article Info

 Figure 1.
 FT-IR spectra of GO and GO treated by oxidizing agents.

 FT-IR spectra of GO and GO treated by oxidizing agents are depicted in Figure 1.
 Also, frequencies for various modes of vibrations are collected in Table 1.
 GO contains a layer of carbon atoms that is decorated by oxygen-containing groups such as C-O, C-O-C, C = O, and -OH.
 This result agrees with that reported in the literature for GO [36, 37].
 The broad bands observed at 3000 to 3700 cm–1 with the maxima at 3434 cm–1 for GO and around 3420–3434 cm–1 for other oxidized samples are attributed to the O-H stretching vibrations.
 The bands appeared at 1358 cm–1 for GO and around 1352–1354 cm–1 for other oxidized samples assigned to the O-H bending vibrations.
 These bands are the result of the presence of hydroxyl groups within the structures.
 The bands located at 1742 cm–1 for GO and around 1700–1742 cm–1 for other oxidized samples are assigned to the C = O stretching vibrations, corresponding to the carboxyl groups on the edges of the layer planes or conjugated carbonyl groups.
 The bands seen at 1406 and 1618 cm–1 for GO and around 1410–1458 and 1576–1630 cm–1 for other oxidized samples are ascribed to the C = C stretching vibrations, confirming that the C = C bonds remain after treatment of GO by oxidizing agents.
-The bands found at 2854, 2926 and 3006 cm–1 for GO and around 2854–3078 cm–1 for other oxidized samples are assigned to the C-H stretching vibrations, suggesting the presence of both sp3 and sp2 carbon atoms that are created during the oxidation process.
+The bands found at 2854, 2926, and 3006 cm–1 for GO and around 2854–3078 cm–1 for other oxidized samples are assigned to the C-H stretching vibrations, suggesting the presence of both sp3 and sp2 carbon atoms that are created during the oxidation process.
 The bands centered at 1054, 1096, and 1202 cm–1 for GO are assigned to the stretching vibrations of C-OH, C-O, and C-O-C groups due to phenol, carboxylic acid, ether, and epoxide functionalities.
 These bands can be observed in the more oxidized samples at around 1052–1138 cm–1.

 Table 1.
-FT-IR frequencies (in cm–1) for various modes of vibrations (stretching (S) and bending (B) modes) of GO and GO treated by oxidizing agents.
+FT-IR frequencies (in cm–1) for various modes of vibrations (stretching (S) and bending (B) modes) of GO and GO treated by oxidizing agents

 Vibration mode